MESAHub/mesa-website/08-faq.markdown

 when you run MESA.
 These messages are safe to ignore.

+<a id="old-version"></a>
+## How do I install older versions of MESA?

+Older versions of MESA may fail to compile with more recent versions of the MESA SDK.
+There are two basic solutions:

+(1) Use the contemporary version of the SDK.
+Look at the list of [MESA release versions](#which-svn-revisions-were-mesa-release-versions), find the release date, and then go pick an [SDK](http://www.astro.wisc.edu/~townsend/static.php?ref=mesasdk) from shortly before the release.

+(2) Fix the individual compilation errors (there are typically only a handful to work through).
+The basic workflow is

+- ./install until an error turns up,
+- cd to that module and edit and ./mk until it compiles, then
+- go back to ./install and repeat until everything works before
+- a final ./touch and ./install.

+The following two FAQs give examples of specific errors.

+## Why do I get an error like "Error: 'time0' may be used uninitialized in this function"?

+This sort of error typically occurs when using an older MESA release with a newer SDK.
+These warnings (which are treated as errors) can safely be ignored.
+To do so, edit the file `utils/makefile_header` and add `-Wno-uninitialized` to `FCbasic`.

+## Why do I get an error like "Error: Blank required in STOP statement near (1)"

+This sort of error typically occurs when using an older MESA release with a newer SDK.
+To work around this, simply insert the blank space as requested. i.e. change `stop'fixup'` to `stop 'fixup'`.

 <a id="yosemite"></a>
 <a id="osx"></a>
 ## What do I need to do to run MESA on OS X?